-ENGINE STAYS IN QUICK START:
+ENGINE STAYS IN QUICKSTART ON ALL CYLINDERS:

 - 1. With the engine idling, check the Yellow/Red wire for DC voltage.
 If there is DC voltage on this wire while the engine is running, the Quick Start will not disengage.
 A voltage of less than 7 V will not engage the starter solenoid yet will engage Quick Start. - 2.
 Short the White/Black Temperature Switch wire FROM the Power Pack to engine ground.
 Start the engine, if the Quick Start drops out after approximately 5 seconds, replace the White/Black Temperature Switch. - 3.
-Disconnect the Black/White wire going to the Timer Base from the Power Pack.
-If the Quick Start feature is now not working, replace the Power Pack. - 4.
-If the Quick Start feature is still active, replace the Timer Base.
+If the only way to disable Quick Start is to disconnect the 4 pin connector with the Blue/White, Purple/White, Green/White, and Pink/White wires (The CDI Timer Base for this application uses solid Blue, Purple, Green, and Pink wires) between the Power Pack and the Timer Base, replace the Power Pack.

-ENGINE DROPS OUT AND BACK IN QUICK START AT IDLE:
+ENGINE DROPS OUT AND BACK IN QUICKSTART AT IDLE: